With remote work constantly on the rise, software solutions are becoming more and more important to the way businesses operate.

 Why you should consider time tracking in the first place

-Time tracking apps allow managers to monitor the activity of their teams, thus minimizing distractions and enhancing productivity.
+Time tracking apps allow managers to monitor team activity, thus minimizing distractions and enhancing productivity.
 These apps can also track billable hours, as they precisely show the hours being spent on specific projects.

 Time Doctor uses an interactive approach to ensure that employees are actually doing their tasks.
 It is primarily designed for managers as a way to monitor performance.

-Below is a list of alternative time tracking apps you may consider for your time management needs.
+Below is a list of alternative time tracking apps you should consider for your time management needs.

 Hubstaff is a simple yet sophisticated time tracking solution for growing teams.
 Its lightweight desktop and mobile apps allow teams to record work hours from anywhere, any time.
 The versatile dashboard gives managers a clear view into how their team works, allowing them to identify and address any roadblocks as they come up.

-With Hubstaff, you can add an unlimited number of projects, set time or budget limits and assign users.
-Once time and activity is tracked — down to the minute — Hubstaff feeds that information into highly valuable reports that can then be exported to convenient formats (csv, pdf).
-You can use these reports for future planning, including estimates, hiring and creating achievable timelines.
+Once time and activity is tracked, Hubstaff feeds that information into highly valuable reports that can then be exported to CSV or PDF formats.
+You can use these reports for future planning, including estimates, staffing decisions, and creating achievable timelines.

 RescueTime provides a comprehensive picture of how teams spend their time and what they focus their attention on.
 The goals and alerts feature allows users to assign a certain amount of time to specific goals and get alerted when a goal has been met/exceeded.